jeonminseo1108/systemprogramming/assignment2/README.md

   total # of directories:                 0
   total # of links:                       2
   total # of pipes:                       0
-  total # of socksets:                    0
+  total # of sockets:                    0
   total file size:                     9206 total # of blocks:                     16
 ```